Eric Byrnes: Baltimore Orioles (2005)

-Arizona Diamondbacks
+Arizona Diamondbacks (2006–2009)

-After the 2005 season, Byrnes was granted free agency.
 On December 30, 2005, Byrnes signed a one-year, $2.25 million contract with the Arizona Diamondbacks.
 Byrnes stated that he was excited for the opportunity to play center field regularly.
-In 2006, Byrnes batted .267 with 37 doubles, 3 triples, 26 home runs, 79 RBI, and 25 stolen bases.
-His 26 home runs led the Diamondbacks, as did his stolen bases, and his slugging percentage of .482.
+In 2006, Byrnes batted .267 with 37 doubles, 3 triples, 26 home runs, 79 RBIs, and 25 stolen bases.
+He led the team in home runs, stolen bases, and slugging percentage, slugging .482.

-Midway through the 2007 season, Byrnes was rewarded with a three-year, $30 million contract extension with the Arizona Diamondbacks.
-Byrnes is one of a few players to have 50 stolen bases and hit 20 home runs in one season, having accomplished the feat in 2007.
-At the end on the 2007 season, Byrnes batted .286 with 30 doubles, 8 triples, 21 home runs, 83 RBI, and 50 stolen bases in 160 games.
-He led the Diamondbacks in doubles, RBI, stolen bases, caught stealing (7), and total bases (288).
-Byrnes was also 11^{th} in National League Most Valuable Player Award voting, with 43 voting points.
+Midway through the 2007 season, Byrnes signed a three-year, $30 million contract extension with the Diamondbacks.
+He became the 11th player in MLB history to record 50 stolen bases and hit 20 home runs in the same season.
+At the end on the season, Byrnes batted .286 with 30 doubles, 8 triples, 21 home runs, 83 RBIs, and 50 stolen bases in 160 games.
+He led the Diamondbacks in doubles, RBIs, stolen bases, caught stealing (7), and total bases (288).
+Byrnes was also 11^{th} in National League Most Valuable Player Award voting.
 He was honored with a Fielding Bible Award as the best fielding left fielder in MLB.

-On May 27, 2008, Byrnes was placed on the 15-day disabled list for the 1st time in his career with sore hamstrings.
-Byrnes underwent an MRI that showed he had tears in both of his hamstrings.
+On May 27, 2008, Byrnes was placed on the 15-day disabled list for the first time in his career with sore hamstrings.
+He underwent an MRI that showed he had tears in both of his hamstrings.
 Byrnes returned to the team on June 23, 2008, batting leadoff against the Boston Red Sox at Fenway Park.
-At the end of the 2008 season, Byrnes batted .209 with 13 doubles, 1 triple, 6 home runs, 24 RBI, and 4 stolen bases in 52 games.
+After 6 games in June, his season was over.
+He batted .209 with 13 doubles, 1 triple, 6 home runs, 24 RBIs, and 4 stolen bases in 52 games.

 On June 25, 2009, Byrnes was placed on the disabled list with broken left hand.
 He was injured during a game against the Texas Rangers after opposing pitcher Scott Feldman hit Byrnes on the hand with a pitch.
 After he sustained the injury, he was replaced by Ryan Roberts.
-He was reinstated from the disabled list on September 5, 2009.
-He played 16 minor league games during his rehab stint with the Triple-A Reno Aces, batting .279 with seven doubles, one triple, two home runs, nine RBIs, and one stolen base.
-On January 15, 2010, Byrnes was designated for assignment by the Arizona Diamondbacks to make room on the 40-man roster for Adam LaRoche.
+He was reinstated from the disabled list on September 5.
+On January 15, 2010, Byrnes was designated for assignment by the Arizona Diamondbacks to make room on the roster for Adam LaRoche.